There is a temporary issue with submitting jobs to the NEOS server. Please read this if you are affected.

 GAMS and the packaged solvers impose restrictions with regards to the problem sizes that can be solved with a free demo or community license.
 For academic users, there is a free alternative to run large models: NEOS server.
-This blog article describes how this works.

 TIMES is a sophisticated energy model generator implemented in GAMS.
 It has been published under an open source license in 2019.
 Recently, GAMS joined forces with experienced TIMES users to develop an open-source TIMES/MIRO App that serves as a frontend to the TIMES model.
 This was made possible by new features in GAMS MIRO 1.1